Skip to main content

 /**

-* Writes the class data into the provided Parcel.
+* Writes the class data to the provided Parcel.

 *

-* @param dest The Parcel the object is being written into.
+* @param dest The Parcel where the object should be written.

-* @param flags Additional flags about how the object should be written, may be 0 or PARCELABLE_WRITE_RETURN_VALUE.
+* @param flags Additional flags about how the object should be written (0 or PARCELABLE_WRITE_RETURN_VALUE).

 */